 Institution of Occupational Safety and Health (IOSH)

-Our Graduate Diploma in Occupational Health and Safety is the only NZ tertiary qualification accredited by IOSH, a global professional body based in the UK.
+Our Graduate Diploma in Occupational Health & Safety and Bachelor of Health Science (Occupational Health & Safety) are the only NZ tertiary qualifications accredited by IOSH, a global professional body based in the UK.
 Completing this qualification meets the academic requirement for Graduate Membership to IOSH.
 Membership leads to registration as an OHS practitioner.

 ShanghaiRanking - public health